Dubbo suburb profile

 Dubbo rental market trends

-The rental market in Dubbo has experienced moderate growth, with house rents increasing 6.4% over the past year to $500 per week, while unit rents have surged 12.6% to $380 per week.
-This regional hub continues to attract renters and investors alike, offering a blend of affordability and potential for future growth.
+The rental market in Dubbo has shown steady growth, with house rents increasing by 6.4% over the past year to $500 per week, while unit rents have risen by 8.6% to $380 per week.
+As a regional hub with expanding amenities and infrastructure, Dubbo continues to attract renters and investors seeking affordable and promising opportunities.

 Suburbs near Dubbo